5 Ronin: Reception

 The first issue of 5 Ronin was received with mixed reviews.
 Dan Iverson of IGN gave it a 6.5 (out of 10), praising the art by Tomm Corker and colorist Daniel Freedman, but calling the story "a bit too ambiguous and typical for the genre."
 David Pepose of Newsarama stated, "5 Ronin is a confusing, unexciting read that doesn't really do much to justify its 'Marvel superheroes as samurai' premise."
 Kelly Thompson of Comic Book Resources gave it 2.5 (out of 5) stars, declaring, "While there are definitely things to appreciate in this first issue of 5 Ronin, from evocative art to Milligan’s sometimes beautiful writing, in the end it feels a bit soulless.
 An emotional connection of some kind could have made something as blasé as revenge a bit more engaging."
 However, Matthew Meylikhov of Multiversity Comics gave the first and fifth issues 9.2 (out of 10), saying that, "Milligan crafted a fairly well organized tale of revenge featuring some of Marvel's biggest characters, and the various artists that have worked on each issue have made this title a must read for fans of both the characters and samurai in general."

+In other media

+Watari / Roninpool appears in the 2024 film Deadpool & Wolverine as a member of the Deadpool Corps.